NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 ```
 ## Wi-Fi provisioning

 Assuming step 1) was chosen during the Firmware Building phase, Wi-Fi provisioning has to be handled at runtime.
-To do so open an uart terminal which connected with nRF7002DK VCOM1.
-Try the following commands to connect with target WiFi AP.
-You can learn from DevAcademy [WiFi Fundamentals course Exercise 1](https://academy.nordicsemi.com/courses/wi-fi-fundamentals/lessons/lesson-3-wifi-fundamentals/topic/lesson-3-exercise-1-2/) to get more details about "wifi_cred" commands.
+To do so open a UART terminal and connect it to VCOM1 on the nRF7002DK.
+Use the following commands to connect with the target WiFi AP.
+Please refer to DevAcademy [WiFi Fundamentals course Exercise 1](https://academy.nordicsemi.com/courses/wi-fi-fundamentals/lessons/lesson-3-wifi-fundamentals/topic/lesson-3-exercise-1-2/) for more details about "wifi_cred" commands.

 ```
 uart:~$ wifi_cred help